Frequently Asked Questions

 Click here to open an account.
 The approval process diagram is given below.
 Get help from

 - Read instructions provided within the form and the FAQ section

 - Check your spam/junk folder

-- Contact the faculty immediately after you have tried for two days.
+- Contact the faculty immediately (next office hour)